SarahJavan/California_House/README.md

 Random Forest Regressor
 XGBoost Regressor
 Gradient Boosting Regressor
+The feature importance analysis showed that three features had the highest importance in predicting the target variable.

+When the regression model was trained using only these three most important features,
+#### the Mean Squared Error (MSE) was approximately 5.2.

+Interestingly, when additional features with lower importance were included in the model, the MSE gradually decreased.
+Since a lower MSE indicates a smaller prediction error, this suggests that although these additional features had relatively low individual importance, they still contributed useful information to the regression model.

+This experiment also shows that feature importance should not be interpreted as meaning that low-importance features are necessarily useless.
+Their combined contribution may still improve the predictive performance of the model.
 Author
 Sara JavanAmoli
 Data Analysis | Machine Learning | Digital Humanism Research

 #### Acknowledgment